First Impressions – Laowa 15mm f/2 FE Zero-D lens

 It wasn’t until earlier 2017 when we decided we were in the market for a second wide-angle lens for our Sony a7R and A7II cameras (we now both use the Sony A7Riii).
 We already have the Sony 16-35mm F4 lens which is a superb piece of glass, however, as we both shoot, if either of us hogs the 16-35 then the there is no alternative for the other person to shoot ultra-wide.
 It was at this stage that we came across a few YouTube videos about the launch of the 15mm f/2 FE Zero-D lens at Photokina 2016 and also the always thorough review by Christopher Frost.
 This lens looked great and really suited our needs as it was specifically made for Sony FE mount cameras (and now the Canon RF and Nikon Z mounts), had a 72mm filter thread which meant that it would take our NiSi 100mm filter system and offer close to zero distortion (which means you don’t have to lose that much resolution when correcting for any distortion – if any).
 Fantastic!
 So, when can we get one?
 We waited and waited….nothing.
 It also seemed that there were a lot of people online that thought that this lens was pure fantasy and that it would never be released.
 Finally a couple of months ago and almost a year after it was announced, it was ready for pre-order and we jumped at it.
 Another month passed before we finally received our copy.
 Laowa included, as an added bonus for the first 200 buyers, a 72mm UV filter, 72mm CPL filter and a 72mm ND1000 (10 stops) filter.
 These were all Slim Fit filters so there would be no vignetting.
-Nice!
+Nice!.

 Here are the lens specs –